Takakiriy/typrm/README.md

 If the search keyword was the same as the command name of typrm, the command name (search or s) cannot be omitted.

+If you do not specify any keywords with the search command, search keyword input mode is started.
+Press Ctrl + C to exit this mode.

+    $ typrm s
+    keyword: csv
+    .../text.txt:1: #keyword: CSV, comma separated values
+    keyword:

+Entering `#keyword:` or `#search:` in the search keyword will be ignored.
+When searching, use a common full-text search tool such as grep.

 If specifying a search keyword consisting of multiple words, it is not necessary to enclose it in " ".
 Also, even if the case is different, it will be hit,